JFast/LAR_Sequence_Evaluation/README.md

      FastOltmannIEEE.2021,
      author={Jacob F. Fast and Andra Oltmann and Svenja Spindeldreier and Martin Ptok}, year={2021},
-     title={Code repository associated with the contribution "Computational Analysis of the Droplet-Stimulated Laryngeal Adductor Reflex in Endoscopic High-Speed Frame Sequences"}, DOI={},
+     title={Code repository associated with the contribution "Computational Analysis of the Droplet-Stimulated Laryngeal Adductor Reflex in High-Speed Sequences"}, DOI={},
      publisher={GitHub}
      }